waynegramlich/Fab/docs/FabGeometries.md

 ### <a name="fabgeometries----xyplanereorient"></a>1.5 `FabCircle.`xyPlaneReorient():

-FabCircle.xyPlaneReorient(self, rotate: float, translate: cadquery.occ_impl.geom.Vector, tracing: str = '') -> 'FabCircle':
+FabCircle.xyPlaneReorient(self, rotate: float, translate: cadquery.occ_impl.geom.Vector, tracing: str = '') -> Tuple[FabGeometries.FabPlane, ForwardRef('FabCircle')]:

 Return a reoriented Fab_Circle.
-Args:
+Arguments:
 * rotate (float): The amount to rotate around the new plane origin by in radians.
-* xy_translate (Vector): The amount to translate the geometry in X/Y after rotation.
+* translate (Vector): The amount to translate the geometry after rotation.

 Returns:
+* (FabPlane): The reoriented FabPlane the FabCircle is on.
-(Fab_Circle): The reoriented Fab_Line.
+* (FabCircle): The reoriented FabCircle.

 ## <a name="fabgeometries--fabgeometry"></a>2 Class FabGeometry: